Climate tech startup Earthbanc wins court battle over botched carbon project

 A Kenyan court has dismissed claims against Swedish startup Earthbanc, whose flagship AstraZeneca-backed carbon project was shut down last year – first revealed as part of a wider Impact Loop investigation.

-The plaintiff Festus Kiplagat has sought to appeal the ruling, claiming the judiciary was compromised.
+The plaintiff Festus Kiplagat has sought to appeal the ruling.

-Meanwhile, broader questions over the project's management remain unresolved.
+Meanwhile, broader questions over the project's management remain unanswered.

-A Kenyan court has dismissed a case against Stockholm-based climate tech startup Earthbanc following a protracted legal battle with a former local partner.
+A Kenyan court has dismissed a case against Stockholm-based climate tech startup Earthbanc following a protracted legal battle with a former local partner, something Impact Loop reported on earlier this year.

 Become a member to continue reading